Search Menu

 How Well Can Puppies Hear?

 You’ve probably noticed that your puppy can hear things that you can’t.
-You’ve seen her cock her head to one side and look off in the distance, long before the object or person comes into sight.
+You’ve seen them cock their head to one side and look off in the distance, long before the object or person comes into sight.

 Dogs’ ears have much deeper canals than ours, which creates a better funnel for sound to carry down to their eardrums.
 All dogs, but especially those with upright ears, such as German Shepherd Dogs, use their ears almost like radar antennas, thanks to the 18 muscles they have to fine-tune the ear’s position and essentially “turn up the volume” on their hearing.

-“This can also makes dogs more sensitive to some loud noises than humans – this explains why thunder or fireworks may be puzzling, frightening, or even painful,” explains Dr. Jerry Klein, AKC chief veterinary officer.
+“This can also makes dogs more sensitive to some loud noises than humans – this explains why thunder or fireworks may be puzzling, frightening, or even painful,” explains Dr. Jerry Klein, AKC Chief Veterinarian.

 How Well Can Puppies Smell?